Sankarguru123/College_project/README.md

-# College_project
+# College project
-Django using College Project
+Django using College Project and
 Django Admin models